December 2019 Update: The Magunpo Solid Rocket Motor Test Facility

 As with all imagery of the facility during the past five years, the Magunpo Solid Rocket Motor Test Facility appears to be well-maintained and apparently capable and available for future solid rocket motor testing at any time.

-Close-up view of the east test stand and west test stand at the Magunpo Solid Rocket Motor Test Facility as of December 6, 2019.
-(Copyright © 2019 by Airbus) Color-infrared, close-up view of the east test stand and west test stand at the Magunpo Solid Rocket Motor Test Facility shows healthy vegetation indicating a lack of recent testing.
+Close-up view of the processing building, administration building, and main entrance at the Magunpo Solid Rocket Motor Test Facility as of December 6, 2019.
 (Copyright © 2019 by Airbus)